 Lushan Yun Wu Clouds and Mist Green Tea

 Moistened by the high mountain clouds and mist, Lu Shan Yun Wu is one of the most graceful green teas.
 This tea is characterized by a rich aroma and mellow, long-lasting flavor.
-Lu Shan Yun Wu leaves are curled into small spirals during the unique rolling process, where the tea leaves are placed in a rounded bamboo basket and then get rolled by hand into strips.
+Lu Shan Yun Wu leaves are rolled into small spirals during a unique process: the tea leaves are placed in a rounded bamboo basket and then rolled by hand into strips.